-Reporting a review is the first step in a structured process handled by our Compliance Team.
-This process takes time and what type of action is necessary depends on what the review has been reported for.
+Reporting a review is the first step in a structured process handled by our Content Integrity Team.
+This process takes time and the action taken depends on the reason the review has been reported.

 1. Reporting a review generates a ticket

-Compliance Agents assess each ticket individually to see if there is a breach of our User Guidelines for the reason the review is reported.
-If we need the reviewer to change their review or provide further documentation, we'll contact them to explain what we need and request action within 7 days.
+Content Integrity Agents assess whether the review breaches our Guidelines for Reviewers (US version, UK version) for the reason it was reported.
+If we need the reviewer to change their review or provide documentation, we'll contact them to explain what we need and request action within 7 days.

 However, if reviewers don't understand exactly what's needed, we may need to go back and forth several times with them.
 We handle these cases as quickly as we can, but complicated tickets take time to solve.

-We notify businesses if a review they have reported is reinstated.
-Our Compliance Team sends an email to the email address attached to the company's business account.
+Our Content Integrity Team will notify you of the outcome of each reported review.
 (Tip: If you haven't received these emails, try checking which email address is attached to your business account.)

 When are reviews put back online?

-- the reviewer has changed their review to resolve the problem identified
+- If the reviewer has changed their review to resolve the problem identified.

 Can a company edit or change the report?

 Once a review has been reported and the information submitted, it can't be edited.
-Businesses who need to edit a reporting reason should email firstname.lastname@example.org and state what the problem is and which review it affects (including the username of the reviewer).
+Businesses who need to edit a reporting reason can contact our Content Integrity Team stating the problem and which review it affects (including the username of the reviewer).